 Many city leaders now acknowledge that culture helps create thriving urban centres.
 And the political and economic influence of the world’s leading cities puts them in a unique position to set a global agenda for sustainable urban development.

-The World Cities Culture Forum (WCCF), which BOP convenes, provides a way for policy makers in 38 key cities to share research and intelligence, and explore the vital role of culture in their future prosperity.
+The World Cities Culture Forum (WCCF) provides a way for policy makers in 38 key cities to share research and intelligence, and explore the vital role of culture in their future prosperity.